 We may choose not to hold a stockholder vote to approve our initial business combination unless the initial business combination would require stockholder approval under applicable law or stock exchange listing requirements or if we decide to hold a stockholder vote for business or other legal reasons.
 Except as required by law or the rules of the NYSE, the decision as to whether we will seek stockholder approval of a proposed initial business combination or will allow stockholders to sell their shares to us in a tender offer will be made by us, solely in our discretion, and will be based on a variety of factors, such as the timing of the transaction and whether the terms of the transaction would otherwise require us to seek stockholder approval.
 Even if we seek stockholder approval, the holders of our founder shares will participate in the vote on such approval.
-Accordingly, we may complete our initial business combination even if holders of a majority of our public shares do not approve of the initial business combination we complete.
-Please see the section of this prospectus entitled "Proposed Business-Stockholders May Not Have the Ability to Approve Our Initial Business Combination" for additional information.
+Accordingly, we may complete our initial business combination we complete.
+Please see the section of this prospectus entitled "Proposed Business-Stockholders May Not Have the Ability to Approve Our Initial Business Combination."